 Corrine Yap is a playwright and performer passionate about issues of race and gender in contemporary society.
 Her works reflect her cultural experiences as an Asian-American woman and a mathematician, usually with a tinge of expressionism.

 Corrine was born and raised in rural Missouri, in a Filipino-Chinese household.
 She received her B.A. from Sarah Lawrence College in New York, but not before her focus on theater and mathematics led her to study at the Moscow Art Theatre School and at the Budapest Semesters in Mathematics program.
+She won the David Lindsay-Abaire Award for Excellence in Playwriting during her senior year for her original solo show, Uniform Convergence, which had its world premiere at Sarah Lawrence.

 About the Mathematician